Advocating the new concept of "ecosovereignty," based on a reformulation of political self-determination

 7. The Legitimacy of Sovereignty Claims

-Omar Dahbour is Professor of Philosophy at Hunter College and Graduate Center, City University of New York, and is affiliated with CUNY's Center for Place, Culture, and Politics.
-He is the author of Illusion of the Peoples: A Critique of National Self-Determination and coeditor of The Nationalism Reader and Democracy, States, and the Struggle for Global Justice.
+Omar Dahbour is Professor of Philosophy at Hunter College and Graduate School, City University of New York, and is affiliated with CUNY's Center for Place, Culture, and Politics.
+He is the author of Illusion of the Peoples: A Critique of National Self-Determination and coeditor of both The Nationalism Reader and Democracy, States, and the Struggle for Global Justice.

 Political Science and Public Policy